Software-Development-Pakistan/Software-Development-Pakistan.github.io/contributing/index.md

 - Add and commit `git commit -am "Add a career path for SQA`
 - Push changes: `git push`

-### Send a pull request
+### Send A Pull Request

 Navigate to your branch and Click `Pull Request`.

-## Sending content directly.
+## Sending Content Directly

 If this seem like a lot of work, then you can also contribute by just sending the content to one of the repository maintainers.
-The list of maintainers is [here]({{site.url}}/#Maintainers)
+The list of maintainers is [here]({{site.url}}/#Maintainers), located at the bottom.

 ## FAQ